iannagasen/redo/README.md

 # Rebuild Docker images only (after code changes)
 make rebuild

+# Exclude a service from the build
+make EXCLUDE=storefront rebuild

 # Deploy to K8s only (images already built)
 make k8s-up
 ```